ColinGilbert/noobwerkz-engine/README.md

 https://github.com/ColinGilbert/noobwerkz-engine/milestones

-These can provide a sense of direction as to the direction of the project; I encourage you to browse in there.
+These can provide a sense of direction as to the direction of the project; I encourage you to browse in there (or the source code.)

-High-quality tutorials and real unit tests will come when the implementation is set in stone.
+High-quality tutorials and real unit tests will come when the implementation is more or less set in stone.

 Current version: 0.0.1.1, AKA: Fresh "beginnings."